 Google designed the platform for every experience level and skillset.
 That means, whether you’re an SEO specialist, web developer, or business owner, you can use Google Search Console and get actual value from it.

-Are you ready to learn how to use Google Search Console?
+Are you ready to learn how to set up Google Search Console?
 It’s easy to get started with these five steps!

 1. LOGIN TO GOOGLE SEARCH CONSOLE